 A muscle relaxant will be injected into the muscles at the outer corners of the eyes, where the crow’s feet wrinkles have formed.
 A thin needle is used to deliver the anti-wrinkle product directly into the muscle underneath the crow’s feet.
-Once injected, it works by causing the facial muscles causing crow’s feet wrinkles to temporarily relax.
+Once injected, it works by causing the facial muscles causing crow’s feet wrinkles to relax temporarily.

-This is an in-office treatment completed in under an hour.
+This is an in-clinic treatment completed in under an hour.
 There is no recovery period required.
-For these reasons, crow’s feet injections have become a popular “lunchtime rejuvenation” treatment for patients seeking a fast solution with little to no downtime.
+For these reasons, crow’s feet injections have become a popular “lunchtime rejuvenation” treatment for clients seeking a fast solution with little to no downtime.
 After the injections, clients can leave the clinic and return to normal activities.

 Within 10 days, your crow’s feet will have become less prominent.
 The injected relaxant blocks signals from the nerves to the muscles, resulting in controlled weakening of the muscles underneath your crow’s feet lines.
-Because the muscle causing the wrinkles is no longer able to fully contract, the wrinkles relax, becoming smoother.
-Patients usually report that their wrinkles become noticeably smoother within just a few days of the injections.
+Because the muscle causing the wrinkles is no longer able to contract fully, the wrinkles relax, becoming smoother.
+Clients usually report that their wrinkles become noticeably smoother within just a week of the injections.

 The effects of treatment usually last 3-4 months.
 As the injected muscle relaxant wears off, the wrinkles will return.
-Many patients undergo regularly scheduled injections to maintain their rejuvenated appearance.
+Many clients undergo regularly scheduled injections to maintain their rejuvenated appearance.

 Possible Risks and Complications